-InterActing was founded by Pim Donkersloot of Stichting ChildCenter and Saskia Maas of Boom Chicago.
+InterActing was founded by Pim Donkersloot of the ChildCenter Foundation and Saskia Maas of Boom Chicago.

 CEO & Co-Owner Boom Chicago

-Accountant Tomer Zakai is owner/director of Consult&Co, a dynamic and creative financial administration office for small and medium size businesses.
-Tomer started his office to be an all round financial partner for his clients and to deliver services that entail the entire financial management of a company from administration to tax advice.
+Treasurer Tomer Zakai is director/owner of Consult&Co, a dynamic and creative administration and consultancy firm aimed at small and medium-sized Dutch enterprises.
+Tomer started his office to be an all-round financial partner for their clients and to offer services that cover entire financial management, from administration to tax advice and (corporate) financing.

-Trainer Stacey Smith is an actrice at Boom Chicago and has a lot of experience teaching improvisation classes across the globe as well.
-She ran the improvisation academy at ImprovBoston In Boston and in Chicago she taught classes at Second City and Improv Olympic.
-She loves musical improv and has her own solo show STACEJAM.
+Trainer Stacey Smith is an actress at Boom Chicago and has a lot of experience teaching improv classes all over the world.
+In Boston she was the Comedy School Manager at ImprovBoston and in Chicago she taught at Second City and Improv Olympic.
+She loves musical improvisation and also has her own solo show STACEJAM.

 Cynthia de Graaff

-Kevin Walton has been working as a performer, theater maker and teacher with experience at leading British companies such as The National Theater, The Royal Shakespeare Company and The Institute of Contemporary Arts for more than 27 years.
-He has a great deal of experience in teaching children who are faced with a challenge in some way through his work for UNICEF and Save the Children, where theater techniques offer a great solution.
-Since 2002 he has been working with children with autism and other communication restrictions, which resulted in Stichting Ark in 2011, which he founded together with Paulla Keen to offer a place in Amsterdam for children who cannot develop in regular education.
+Kevin Walton has been working as a performer and teacher for over 27 years with experience at leading British companies such as The National Theatre, The Royal Shakespeare Company and The Institute of Contemporary Arts.
+He has a lot of experience in teaching children who face a challenge in any way through his work for UNICEF and Save the Children, where theater techniques offer a great outcome.
+Since 2002 he has been working with children with autism and other communicative disabilities, which resulted in 2011 in the Ark Foundation, which he founded together with Paulla Keen to offer a place in Amsterdam to children who cannot develop in regular places.